Quick Search:

 Create Export

-Step 3: Wait for an email
+Step 3: Wait for the email including Google Photos download link

 After a period of time, you will receive an email with a hyperlink to download the files.
 The waiting time for the email depends on the file size, from seconds to days.

-Step 4: Download photos by the exporting link
+Step 4: Download photos by the link

 Note: Google Takeout is relatively useful when exporting your data from Google Photos.
 However, it sometimes fails to export successfully for no reason.
 Also, one can only export 2-3 archives every day.

-Solution 3: Backup Google Photos to Hard Drive with MultCloud
+3: Backup Google Photos to Hard Drive with MultCloud

-Register a MultCloud account on the web.
+Step 1: Sign up for an account: Register a MultCloud account on the web.
 Or, you can sign in with your Google or Facebook account.

 Sign Up